 - Your client pays the factoring company directly when the invoice comes due.

-- The factor sends you the remaining balance minus their fee (typically 1% to 3% per 30 days).
+- The factor sends you the remaining balance minus their fee.

 The big difference from a loan: your client's creditworthiness matters more than yours.
 If you've got solid commercial clients who pay reliably, factoring companies want your business — even if your own credit is rough.